lia2353/Sorting-Algorithms/algorithms/sorting/README.md

 ***Space Complexity O(N)***
 - Not in-place algorithm
 - Requires temporary array to store the merged and sorted subarrays.
 All elements are copied into an auxiliary array so N auxiliary space is required for merge sort.
+- There are variant with reduced space complexity and cost of copying (example Block (Merge) sort).

 ***Stable algorithm***